-I mixed 2 tbs of rhassoul clay to about 3 cups of distilled water (you can also try aloe vera instead of water with great results) into an applicator bottle which can be purchased at most beauty supply stores.
+I mixed 2 tbs of rhassoul clay to about 3 cups of distilled water (you can also use aloe vera instead of water with great results and the BEST pH balance for hair) into an applicator bottle which can be purchased at most beauty supply stores.
 Using an applicator bottle and diluting the rhassoul clay made it much easier to apply to my hair, and concentrate on my scalp for thorough cleansing.
 I washed my hair in about eight loose braids to avoid tangles during the cleansing process.
 I gently massaged the rhassoul clay and water into my scalp then lightly squeezed the rhassoul mixture through my hair and rinsed well.
 I followed up with my favorite DIY Herbal Hair Rinse which always feels like a luxurious spa treatment.

 Using rhassoul clay as a no ‘poo hair wash gives my hair the extra bounce I love as well as a throrough cleansing without the dry queaky clean feeling that traditional shampoos give.
 Even for curlies that love to only use conditioners, mixing a bit of rhassoul clay with your conditioner would add that extra cleansing for the scalp that is necessary for healthy hair.